rancher/rke2/docs/cis_self_assessment.md

 /bin/ps -ef | grep kube-apiserver | grep -v grep
 ```

-Verify that the result is empty.
+Verify that the `--basic-auth-file` argument does not exist.

 **Remediation:**
 By default, RKE2 does not run with basic authentication enabled.
 No manual remediation is needed.